GSA/site-scanning-engine/docs/layout.md

 * [The Scan Engine](../apps/scan-engine) which listens to the message queue and routes work to the appropriate scanner.
 * [The  Producer](../apps/producer) which uses CRON to schedule jobs on the message queue.
 * [The API](../apps/api) which is responsible for managing HTTPS access to the data.
+* [The CLI](../apps/cli) which is a general purpose CLI for interacting with the site scanner components.
+Currently used to ingest the Target URLs that the site scanner uses.

 See each of the applications' `README.md`s for more info.